Thursday, 14 November 2024

 MC5 3

-Playing with the Gamevice is broadly impressive.
+Playing games with the Gamevice is broadly impressive.
 The buttons are solid, and the D-pad is working well.

 I have tested playing with MARVEL Contest of Champions, and the game only allows the usage of the D-pad and ABXY Buttons during the battle.
 Standard in-game navigation still has to be done via the touchscreen.
 Comparing to Modern Combat 5: Blackout (MC5), the Gamevice is integrated differently.
 MC5 allows the usage of Menu button, Dual Analog Joysticks, ABXY buttons, as well as the L2, R2 Triggers.
 The difference between using Gamevice and not using one is vastly different.
 Using the touchscreen, you will have to move with the on-screen D-pad on the left while controlling the aim direction by sliding the screen at the same time.
 With Gamevice, the controlling becomes more convenient as you can move and control the aim direction at the same time with two separate Analog Joysticks.
 Gamevice also makes MC5 more enjoyable on the iPhone.